Though a sad day goes,

 And now, as the tide goes ebbing,

-I’m standing up glad and light.
+I’m standing up pure and light.

-So, as these waves slide outward,
+Now, as these waves slide outward,

-Now, as these winds depart,
+Here, as these winds depart,

 I’ll steer out a song far southward